 What is HED?

-Additional online tools are under development.
+Additional web-based tools are under development.
 All code is open-source and available in the hed-python repository on Github.
 For more information on HED, visit the documentation page.